Vpag Review

 To operator accountBRL; EUR/USD/GBP cross-border

 Settlement optionsEverything rides Pix, so everything is fast.
-Wallet deposits to integrated operators land 'in under 5 seconds' per the company, direct gateway deposits confirm as soon as the rail clears, which on Pix is effectively real time around the clock including weekends, and player withdrawals go back out instantly to the user's own CPF-keyed bank account.
+Wallet deposits to integrated operators land in under 5 seconds on Vpag's own numbers, direct gateway deposits confirm as soon as the rail clears, which on Pix is effectively real time around the clock including weekends, and player withdrawals go back out instantly to the user's own CPF-keyed bank account.
 The OneClick Pix flow is arguably faster than a cashier can be, since the player pushes money from their bank app straight into their betting balance with no checkout step at all.
-None of this is Vpag engineering; it is the structural speed of Pix, and Pay4Fun and Bazk post the same numbers on the same rail.
+None of this is Vpag engineering; it is the structural speed of Pix, and Pay4Fun posts the same numbers on the same rail.
 The part Vpag does differently is merchant settlement: Flash settles cross-border in EUR, USD or GBP in batches to bank accounts worldwide, on request, with BRL settlement locally.
 Batch frequency, cut-off times and the FX spread on that leg are not published, and neither is a refund-processing window, so pin all three down in the contract.

 Integration & Tech